 Nicolas Fouilleroux, Aujourd'hui embarqué dans l'aventure du Master of Wine, je poursuis l'exploration infinie du monde du vin, avec en premier lieu l'envie de partager toute la richesse de cette passion avec le plus grand nombre.
 C'est ce que je propose avec mes prestations et mes programmes de formation.

 Preston Mohr is Private Client Sales Manager (USA) for Château de Pommard & VIVANT.
 VIVANT is an interactive experience platform connecting conscious consumers, responsible winemakers, and expert wine advisors.
 Preston founded Paris By The Glass in 2013, offering wine and food themed travel in Paris and beyond.
 He holds the WSET Diploma Level IV as well as a Masters in Global Hospitality Management.

-You can enter your wines now and take advantage of the super early bird pricing that's on till October 30, 2020.
+You can enter your wines now and take advantage of the early bird pricing that's on till January 14, 2021.

 Early Bird Registration: From Nov 01, 2020, to Jan 14, 2021